 And tightness in the hamstrings will only increase the load and stress on your lower back.

 So it's vital to keep them area stretched out and loose to take the pressure off and give your back more support.

-And this will also help you to maintain a healthy posture.
+This will also allow you to maintain a good alignment and healthy posture.

 How To Get Started With Stretching

-So now you know you should be stretching how do you find out which ones you are supposed to do?
+So now you know you should be stretching on a regular basis, how do you find out which stretches you are supposed to do?